IBM/CodeEngine/README.md

 - a `build` script shows how each container image used in the sample is built.
   By default, the script will push the image to the `ibmcom` namespace on DockerHub, so to use this yourself you'll need to set the `REPOSITORY` environment variable to your own registry and/or namespace.
+Also, you MUST use a registry that allows for anonymous/public downloads of your images,since as of now these scripts do not support using private images.
 - a `run` script will execute the sample.
 Most will also include logic to verify the output to ensure everything is working as expected.
 As with `build`, it will default to using the `ibmcom` container images, so to use